-Unfortunately, with age and stress our bodies generally require more comfort and support to get a good night’s rest.
+Unfortunately, with age and stress, our bodies generally require more comfort and support to get a good night’s rest.
+That is why I’ve been looking at what best mattress reviews recommends when it comes to selecting a new mattress.
 Whether you’re an executive, a mom, or a college student, getting a good night’s sleep is critically important to maintain balance and good health.
-This doesn’t always happen, as late night work demands, sick kids, or last minute exam studies can push us beyond normal limits.
+This doesn’t always happen, as late-night work demands, sick kids, or last-minute exam studies can push us beyond normal limits.

-This month, we review three new sleep related products, that are not only good for your sleep, they’re pretty smart, too.
+This month, we review three new sleep-related products, that are not only good for your sleep, but they’re also pretty smart, too.
 First up, the Sonno Bed mattress, and Sonno Bed’s new ‘adjustable’ pillow.
 Yes, we said adjustable, and not in the way that you might think.
+Before we continue.
+According to healthy sleep website mattressinquirer.com, you must have a decent mattress to sleep on to get a quality night’s sleep and this will improve your overall health.

 Read on for our full Sonno Bed Mattress and Sonno Pillow review, as well as our Modern Zinc Antimicrobial Smart Sheets review, up next.